7kW VS 22kW EV chargers - Which is better?

 EV charging speeds

-First and foremost, did you know that it’s possible to charge your EV at different speeds?
-Slow, fast, rapid and ultra-rapid electric car chargers are available in the UK, each charging at different kW ratings.
+First and foremost, did you know that you can charge your EV at different speeds?
+Slow, fast, rapid, and ultra-rapid electric vehicle chargers are available in the UK, each with a different kW rating.

-Slow charging is where you use a 3-pin plug to charge your EV at a rate of approximately 2.3kW, or using a 3.6kW EV charger.
+Slow charging is when you use a 3-pin plug and granny charger to charge your EV at a rate of approximately 2.3kW.
+However, slow charging can also involve using a 3.6kW EV charger to charge your electric car.

 In contrast, fast home EV charging is when you use a dedicated home EV charger installed on your property to charge – either 7kW or 22kW.